genesisdotnet/genesis/README.md

 # Genesis .Net
 Genesis a code generator.
-It fairly extensible and could do more than just generate boiler plate code.
+It is extensible and could do more than just generate boiler plate code.
 It's written in c#.

 Given a source of data, Genesis and its Generators are free to consume schema information and/or data from an interrogated source.
 Right now there is only one source (Populator) written, but many more are possible.
 (NoSQL, CSV, Web Request)